vercel/pkg/readme.md

 After installing it, run `pkg --help` without arguments to see list of options.

-The entrypoint of your project is a mandatory CLI argument.
+The entrypoint of your project is an optional CLI argument.
 It may be:

+* Running `pkg` without arguments is the same as `pkg .` (see 'Path to directory' below).
 * Path to entry file.
 Suppose it is `/path/app.js`, then packaged app will work the same way as `node /path/app.js`
 * Path to `package.json`. `Pkg` will follow `bin` property of